 Running Your Furnace or Water Heater without Electricity

 Tankless water heaters use very little electricity and can thus be safely run with a common battery backup designed for computers and electronics.
-Rinnai has outlined a few systems they trust in a technical bulletin, I would think that those battery backups would be sufficient for other brands of tankless systems as well.
+This method is so effective Rinnai has outlined a few battery backup systems they trust in a technical bulletin.
+It would be fair to assume those same battery backups would be sufficient for other brands of tankless systems as well.

 Battery Backup Bulletin